OKMTask

 No.

-On all methods, there's a parameter named "token".
-When accessing application across REST, the login process returns a token.
-The token is used to identify the user on all the exposed methods.
-From default application execution context you must use "null" value what indicates to the application must use the "user session".
+In all methods, there is a parameter named "token".
+When accessing the application via REST, the login process returns a token.
+The token is used to identify the user for all exposed methods.
+From the default application execution context you must use the "null" value, which indicates the application must use the "user session".

-On special cases you might be "promoted as Administrator" using the "administrator token".
+In special cases, you might be "promoted to Administrator" using the "administrator token".

 String systemToken = DbSessionManager.getInstance().getSystemToken();